On this page

 Google Ads may update advertising metrics several days after the original interaction.
 This can happen for several reasons, including delayed conversion attribution or the removal of invalid traffic.
 For instance, a user may click on an ad today but complete a conversion a few days later, which Google then attributes retroactively.
 Google may later exclude clicks it detects as fraudulent or non-human, resulting in lower reported impressions or spend.
 These updates can affect key metrics such as conversions, cost, and impressions.

 This behavior is important to consider when analyzing campaign performance, particularly when reviewing short-term trends, diagnosing anomalies, or comparing metrics across tools.
-Data appearing accurate at the time of import may shift days later due to these retrospective updates in Google Ads.
+Data that appears accurate at the time of import may shift days later because of these retrospective updates in Google Ads.

-For more information, see About data freshness in Google's documentation.
+For more information, review About data freshness in Google's documentation.

 Ad events don't map to Users

 Google Ads doesn't export user-level identifiers such as device ID, email address, or user ID.
-As a result, Daily Ad Metrics events aren't linked to real user profiles in Amplitude and aren't associated with known users across other product events.
+As a result, Amplitude doesn't link Daily Ad Metrics events to real user profiles and doesn't associate them with known users across other product events.

 While these events may appear in a user stream with a synthetic identifier (such as a Google Ads device ID), this doesn't mean successful identity resolution.
-Amplitude treats the events as standalone entries and aren't suitable for user-level reporting.
+Amplitude treats the events as standalone entries, and they aren't suitable for user-level reporting.

-Daily Ad Metrics events are best used for campaign-level analysis and you shouldn't use them in funnels, cohort definitions, or behavioral journeys that rely on user identity.
+Daily Ad Metrics events are best used for campaign-level analysis.
+Don't use them in funnels, cohort definitions, or behavioral journeys that rely on user identity.

 These events may appear as standalone events in user streams with only campaign-level context.